EricLBuehler/mistral.rs/docs/PHI3V.md

 ```

-You can find an example of encoding [via base64 here](../examples/server/phi3v_base64.py).
+- You can find an example of encoding the [image via base64 here](../examples/server/phi3v_base64.py).
+- You can find an example of loading an [image locally base64 here](../examples/server/phi3v_local_img.py).

 ---